vineet416/vineet416/README.md

 Currently pursuing a **Bachelor's in AI & Data Science at IIT Jodhpur**, I enjoy building **end-to-end projects**—from data exploration and modeling to deployment and insight generation.

-🔍 Actively seeking **Data Science / AI Intern or Fresher roles** where I can work on real-world ML and AI-driven problems.
+🔍 Actively seeking **AI/ML Engineer roles** where I can work on real-world ML and AI-driven problems.

 ---